 The District, the State of Oklahoma, and the participating employee make contributions.
 The contribution rates for the District and its employees are established by and may be amended by Oklahoma Statutes.
 The rates are not actuarially determined.
 The rates are applied to the employee's earnings plus employer-paid fringe benefits.
 The required contribution for the participating members is 7.0% of compensation.
-Additionally, OTRS receives "federal matching contributions" for positions whose funding comes from federal sources or certain grants.
-The matching contribution rate for FY 2019 was 7.70%.
-The District and State are required to contribute 14.5% of applicable compensation.
-Contributions received by the System from the State of Oklahoma are from its revenues from sales tax, use taxes, corporate income taxes and individual income taxes.
-The District contributed 9.5% and the State of Oklahoma plus the federal contribution contributed the remaining 5.0% during this year.
-The District is allowed by the Oklahoma Teachers' Retirement System to make the required contributions on behalf of the participating members.
+The contribution rate for employers is 9.5%.
+Additionally, the State of Oklahoma contributes a percentage of its revenues from sales taxes, use taxes, corporate income taxes, individual income taxes, and lottery proceeds to the system.
+For the fiscal year ending June 30, 2020, the dedicated state revenue was equivalent to a contribution rate of approximately 7.0% of covered payroll.
+Finally, the Teacher's Retirement System receives "grant matching" contributions from employers for positions whose funding comes from federal and certain other grants.
+The matching contribution rate for FY 2020 is 7.7% of applicable payroll.
+The District is allowed by the Oklahoma Teacher's Retirement System to make the required contributions on behalf of participating members.
 The school is required to pay 16.5% for any compensated retired teachers already receiving retirement benefits.